Test mode

 ModeWhen to useObjectsHow to use

 live modeUse live mode, and its associated live API keys, when you’re ready to launch your integration and accept real money or connect real accounts.API calls return real objects.
-For example, you can retrieve and use real link, movement, checkout_session and subscription objects.Accept real bank accounts and work with customer accounts.
-You can accept actual payment authorizations, charges and connect real links.
+For example, you can retrieve and use real Link, Movement, CheckoutSession, and Subscription objects.Accept real bank accounts and work with customer accounts.
+You can accept real payment authorizations and charges, and connect real links.

 The Test mode toggle in the Dashboard doesn’t affect your integration code.
 Your test and live mode API keys are what ultimately affect the behavior of your code.